Share this Post

-There are other crystalline formulas on the market, but Supercrete and Superslurry are field-tested for two decades.
+There are other crystalline formulas on the market, but Supercrete and Superslurry have been field-tested for two decades.
 They work perfectly for interior building use.
-Both are developed specifically for basement and crawl space waterproofing.
+Both are explicitly developed for basement and crawl space waterproofing.

-There are two methods in getting a foundation’s stability back.
+There are two methods for getting a foundation’s stability back.

-- Supercrete: A proprietary crystalline mixture used to mend new concrete to the old original concrete.
-This concrete mixture alone without engineering tabs will make the floor whole, but the process will take longer.
-In 24 hours, it is dry to the touch, and 7 to 10 days mostly cured, and will not crack.
+- Supercrete: A proprietary crystalline mixture mends new concrete to the original concrete.
+This concrete mixture without engineering tabs will make the floor whole, but the process will take longer.
+In 24 hours, it is dry to the touch, and in 7 to 10 days mostly cured and will not crack.

-- Mechanical Spacers: Are rebar reinforcement placed where an engineering tab should be.
-A masonry drill is used to make holes in the floor’s side to hold the rebar in place.
-The other half of the rebar rests on top of the footer, followed by the drainboard, vapor barrier, and the concrete mix.
+- Mechanical Spacers: These are rebar reinforcement placed where an engineering tab should be.
+A masonry drill makes holes in the floor’s side to hold the rebar in place.
+The other half of the rebar rests on top of the footer, followed by the drainboard, vapor barrier, and concrete mix.